 About the collection

-The collection comprises more than 1,400 manuscripts and over 1,500 charters, rolls and seals.
-These items range in date from approximately the 4th century to the 1600s and have their origin in western Europe and beyond.
+There are more than 1,400 manuscripts and over 1,500 charters, rolls, and seals from the Cotton collection at the British Library.
+These items range in date from the 4th century to the 1600s and have their origin in western Europe and beyond.

 The collection contains the largest group of Anglo-Saxon manuscripts in the world, some of the most important Biblical manuscripts, medieval cartularies from England and Ireland, an impressive series of maps, heraldic manuscripts, and 16th and 17th-century state papers.
-It includes manuscripts from the collections of the antiquarian scholar John Leland (d.
-1552), the mathematician and astronomer John Dee (d.
-1609), and the statesman William Cecil, Baron Burghley (d.
-1598).
+It includes manuscripts from the collections of the antiquarian scholar John Leland (c.1503–1552), the mathematician and astronomer John Dee (1527–1609), and the statesman William Cecil, Baron Burghley (1520/21–1598).

-In Sir Robert’s original library, the manuscripts were housed in presses surmounted by busts of the Twelve Caesars and two Imperial Ladies and they retain this sequence in the catalogue:
+In Sir Robert’s original library, the manuscripts were housed in presses surmounted by busts of the Twelve Caesars and two Imperial Ladies.
+They retain this sequence in the catalogue:

 - Cotton MSS Julius A I to F XI